 It is extracted from black cumin Nigella Sativa, which was used to spice bread in ancient times.
 (P.S. it is not actually a type of cumin!
 It’s just a common name :))

-In this article, we cover 20 of the most important health benefits and applications the make this oil so significant.
+In this article, we cover over 20 of the most important health benefits and applications the make this oil so significant.
 The health benefits of black cumin seed oil are varied, so let’s get into it!

 One study found that the oil exhibits antimicrobial activity on a number of bacteria resistant to modern-day antibiotics.
 The study tested 144 different bacterial strains (most of which had antimicrobial resistance), and found black cumin seed oil to be effective against over two-thirds of them!